webflow/webflow-python/README.md

 ## OAuth

-To implement OAuth, you'll need a registred Webflow App.
+To implement OAuth, you'll need to [register a Webflow App in your Workspace](https://developers.webflow.com/reference/authorization)

 ### Step 1: Authorize URL

-The first step in OAuth is to generate an authorization url.
-Use this URL to fetch your authorization code.
+The first step in OAuth is to generate an Authorization URL.
+Use this URL to fetch your Authorization Code.
 See the [docs](https://docs.developers.webflow.com/v1.0.0/docs/oauth#user-authorization) for more details.

 ```python